jshawl/peanut-butter-and-jelly/07-uxdi-collaboration/grids/css-grids-lesson-plan.md

 !["bootstrap grid table"](img/bootstrap-grid-table.png)

 Bootstrap uses a similar class selector syntax for columns as what we used in our from-scratch example.
-* `col-lg-6`
+* `col-md-6`
 * Begins with `col-` and ends with `-6`, the width of that column.
 * **Note:** You no longer need to use a `.column` class.
 * Bootstrap also helps out with responsive design and allows us to set multiple column widths depending on the user's device.
-  * In this example, `lg` stands for "large" and covers most laptops and desktops.
+  * In this example, `md` stands for "medium" and covers most laptops and desktops.
   * Don't worry about the other sizes for now.
 You'll learn about Responsive Web Design later this week.

+### Exercise: Implement Bootstrap

-**EXERCISE:** Let's implement the grid you created in the last exercise using Bootstrap.
+Let's implement the grid you created in the last exercise using Bootstrap.
   1. Link the Bootstrap stylesheet to your `index.html` file [using a CDN](http://getbootstrap.com/getting-started/).
   2. Implement the same grid from the last exercise using Bootstrap row and column class selectors.
-  3. If you finish early, feel free to experiment.
+  3. If you finish early, feel free to experiment with responsive column widths and/or add some additional styling to your page.

 ## Additional Reading